samkos/decimate/README.md

        executing.

 USE

-       Decimate transparently adds to SLURM commands to check the correctness of jobs and automitically reshedules jobs found faulty.

        At this moment, jobs only need to be submitted through the dbatch
        command that accepts exactely the same parameters as the